gilbert-f/CarFleet/README.md

 How to run:
 1. Do not create module-info.javafile

+2. Download and attach the appropriate libraries

-2. Run MainGUI.java in gui folder
+3. Run MainGUI.java in gui folder

 Note: Can't run app since database is terminated.